WilliamsJack/pairwise-elo-ranking/README.md

 # Design
 ## Dataset
 An Obsidian Base and view defines "What's in scope" for an Elo rating.
 The Base's filters (or the filters of a specific view, if specified) determine the cohort.
-The [[Elo Rating Obsidian Plugin#Elo Block|Elo Block]] contains a link to the Base and view that determined the current note's cohort.
-## Launch Contexts
+## Starting a Session
 An Elo rating session can be started or resumed by:
 - Running a command or clicking a sidebar icon while in an Obsidian Base
-- Running a command or clicking a sidebar icon while in a note that contains an Elo block (if multiple Elo blocks, bring up a palette for selection)
+- Running a command or clicking a sidebar icon while in a note that is in an Elo rating cohort (if the note is in multiple cohorts, a palette will appear for selection)
 ## Comparison UI
 Two random notes from the Base are shown side by side.
-The user uses keys on the keyboard or buttons on the screen.
-Keyboard shortcuts are configurable in the plugin settings, and can even be multiple keys.
+The user uses keys on the keyboard or buttons on the screen to select the winner.
+Keyboard controls are configurable in the plugin settings.
+By default:
 - Left arrow to choose left, right arrow to choose right
 - Up or down arrows for a draw
 - Backspace to undo the last rating